wp-plugins/spam-captcha/readme.txt

 You may configure (for the captcha):

-* the color of the background
+* The color of the background
-* the color of the letters
+* The color of the letters
-* the size of the image
+* The size of the image
-* the size of the letters
+* The size of the letters
-* the slant of the letters
+* The slant of the letters
-* the deformation of the letters
 * ...

 This plugin is under GPL licence